What is a felony in Minnesota?

 A sentencing departure can be either a dispositional departure or a durational departure.

-A judge would have to justify a sentence below any applicable mandatory minimum sentence, as a downward departure.
+And a judge would have to justify a sentence below any applicable mandatory minimum sentence, as a downward departure.

 What is at stake?